 And my first concert with the MCO of course, at the Liszt Academy in Budapest.
 That was in early-ish June 2014.

 Kuusisto is a gifted improviser and regularly engages with people across the artistic spectrum.
-Uninhibited by conventional genre boundaries and noted for his innovative programming, he has recently collaborated with Hauschka and Kosminen, Dutch neurologist Erik Scherder, pioneer of electronic music, Brian Crabtree, and American folk artist Sam Amidon.
-Kuusisto is Artistic Director of the award-winning ‘Our Festival’, which takes place annually in Sibelius’ hometown, Järvenpää.
+Uninhibited by conventional genre boundaries and noted for his innovative programming, recent projects have included collaborations with Hauschka and Kosminen, Dutch neurologist Erik Scherder, pioneer of electronic music Brian Crabtree, eminent jazz-trumpeter Arve Henriksen, juggler Jay Gilligan, accordionist Dermot Dunne and folk artist Sam Amidon.